fmerg/pymerkle/USAGE.md

 #### Quick validation

-The quickest way to validate a proof is by applying the `validateProof` function, returning `True` or `False` according to whether the proof was found to be valid, resp. invalid.
+The quickest way to validate a proof is by applying the `validateProof()` function, returning `True` or `False` according to whether the proof was found to be valid, resp. invalid.
 Note that before validation the proof has status `'UNVALIDATED'`, changing upon validation to `'VALID'` or `'INVALID'` accordingly.

 ```python
 validateProof(target_hash=tree.rootHash(), proof=p)
 ```

-Here the result is of course `True`, whereas any other choice of `target_hash` would return `False`.
+Here the result is of course `True`, whereas any other choice of `target_hash` would have returned `False`.
 In particular, a wrong choice of `target_hash` would indicate that the authority providing it does _not_ have actual knowledge of the tree's current state, allowing the Client to mistrust it.
 Similar considerations apply to `p`.

 #### Validation with receipt